-c.
-Supply Chain
+4.2.3 Supply Chain

 SMBC takes appropriate steps to verify, evaluate and mitigate the risk that Slavery and Human Trafficking may occur in its supply chain.
 In Japan, SMBC has established Outsourcing Management Procedures, which require every office to perform due diligence on third parties in relation to Slavery and Human Trafficking by reviewing publicly available information.
+At the point of engagement with a new supplier, due diligence is done following the procedures, and existing suppliers are monitored and periodically reviewed.